Embracing Cross-Sector Collaboration in Healthcare Innovation: A Pathway to Health Equity

 Over the years, cross-sector partnerships in healthcare have evolved significantly.
 They have transitioned from being mere facilitators of healthcare delivery to active participants in addressing complex health issues.
 Today, these partnerships have taken on a more prominent role in addressing societal health problems, integrating healthcare, food support, legal aid, and financial services, among others.

-This evolution has also been marked by a shift from a predominantly healthcare-centric approach to a more inclusive, multi-sectoral approach.
+This evolution has also been marked by shifting from a predominantly healthcare-centric approach to a more inclusive, multi-sectoral one.
 This approach recognizes the importance of addressing the root causes of health inequities, such as structural racism and disparities in access to resources, privilege, and power.

 The Life Course Health Development (LCHD) Approach